CoolCat467/badgie/README.md

 ## Caveats

 Badgie makes decisions on the assumption that you do sensible things with your repository structure.
-It does not try to work around bad practices and MRs that encourage this will be rejected.
+It does not try to work around bad practices.
+MRs that encourage this will be rejected.